SamuelSwartzberg/flashcardifying_text_temp/ling/x-certain-languages/english-ling.md

-If english lexical verbs wanted to move to C in y/n questions, it would have to move to I first (due to the HMC)
+If english lexemic verbs wanted to move to C in y/n questions, it would have to move to I first (due to the HMC)

 ##### possessive s